 The Breckenridge Rural Technology Center is comprised of four remodeled buildings.
 Three are located in the heart of the city and the fourth is located on the industrial loop.
 The Breckenridge center offers a friendly, pleasant atmosphere for students enrolled in a variety of technical education courses.
-The center features two interactive distance learning labs, a construction shop, two computer learning labs, a library, and student support services.
+The center features two interactive distance learning labs, student lounge, two computer learning labs, a library, student support services, plus lab/shop areas for technical programs of study.